Import, export or delete registry settings from a text (.REG) file.

 Again double clicking this .reg file will delete the values specified, or you can use REGEDIT /s MyDeleteScript.REG

-Windiff is your friend, this simple GUI utility from the resource kit will list all the differences.
+Windiff is a useful alternative, this GUI utility from the resource kit will list all the differences.

 Within a registry file, comments can be preceded by "; "